D'Aguilar Range: Catchments

 The North Pine River, including Lake Kurwongbah, South Pine River and Caboolture Rivers flow from the range towards the east.
 To the north and west are the Stanley River and tributaries that flow directly into the Somerset Dam and Wivenhoe Dam catchments.
 In the southern parts of the range Enoggera Creek, which is dammed by the Enoggera Dam, flows to the east.
 Gold Creek in the same area flows south into Moggill Creek after being dammed by the Gold Creek Reservoir.
 Further to the west is Cabbage Tree Creek and the reservoir known as Lake Manchester.

 History

+The range was named after Sir George Charles d'Aguilar by Sir Thomas Mitchell in 1827.
 Farmers and timber-getters first settled on the range in the 1840s.
 Timber logging on the range was instrumental in the development of Dayboro.
 Operations expanded in the 1870s as loggers removed hoop pine, cedar, silky oak and black bean.

 Maiala National Park, the first national park on the range, was declared in 1930.